Curate

 A 4-week sprint run like a product launch.

 The constraint was real: four weeks to go from research to a shippable concept.
-That meant making deliberate scope decisions early — I deprioritized building a full app and prioritized building a complete brand identity instead.
-The reasoning was strategic: when investors and users evaluate a new product, they look at brand first — is there anything like this in the market, and does it feel like it belongs there?
-The onboarding prototype existed to make zero-decision onboarding tangible, not to simulate a finished product.
+That meant deliberate scope trade-offs early — I deprioritized building a full app and prioritized two things: a complete brand identity and a zero-decision onboarding flow.
+When investors and users evaluate a new product, they look at the brand first.
+The onboarding prototype existed to make that first-minute experience tangible, not to simulate a finished build.

 KEY DESIGN DECISION